NagibatorPetia/News/README.md

 Congratulations, you got access to the site and its server!

-If you have any difficulties or problems, check out this tutorial for more detailed tutorials.
+If you have any difficulties or problems, check out this tutorial for more detailed tutorials: https://codelabs.developers.google.com/codelabs/workbox-lab/#0